Uchswas/pynguin/README.md

 This will:
 - Execute the modified Pynguin module.
 - Create test files for the functions in numpy_example.py.
+- Create test files for the functions in tensor_example.py.

 ## Output

 1. Generated Test Files:
 Test files will be stored in the generated_tests/ directory.
-These files contain unit tests for the functions in numpy_example.py.
+These files contain unit tests for the functions in numpy_example.py & tensor_example.py.

 2. Code Coverage Report
 Code coverage statistics for the generated tests are stored in the reports/statistics.csv file.
 This file provides metrics on how much of your code is covered by the auto-generated tests.